fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The saddest aspect of life is that there is no one on earth whose happiness is such that he won't sometimes wish he were dead rather than alive."</i>
+<i>"The major difference between the big shot and the little shot is the big shot is just a little shot who kept on shooting."</i>
 <br>
-<b>- Herodotus</b>
+<b>- Zig Ziglar</b>
 </blockquote>
 </p>